-An exploration of eco-friendly printmaking techniques and processes.
-Students will create monotypes, collagraphs, linoleum block and serigraphs using traditional and alternative inking methods.
-Prerequisites: ART 1003, 1013, 2123, 2003 or permission of instructor.
+An introduction to intaglio, relief, planographic, and other eco-friendly printmaking techniques.
+Prerequisites: ART 1003, ART 1013, or permission of instructor.
 Spring of even-numbered years.

 3313.
 Photography in Artistic Practices II.

 Exploration of contemporary methods of photographic practices with an emphasis on personal content.
 Students will expand their understanding of contemporary fine art photography as an art form, while actively participating in research, critiques, and discussions.
 Prerequisite to all advanced photography offerings.
 Prerequisite: ART 2303 Photography in Artistic Practices I or permission of instructor.
 On Demand.